Skip to main content

 1. Click Create Project on the Projects page

-4. Optionally define a feature branch name
+5. Set a feature branch name (prefixed with morph-)

-5. Click Create Project
+6. Click Create Project

 If you don’t see a repository in the dropdown, click Connect Repositories at the bottom of the list to update your GitHub App installation and add more repos.